 Today, we dive into this topic and we share our own experiences with self-hate and how we learned to overcome it.
 We discuss the 5 love languages and how to use them on yourself, including falling in love with yourself.

-We begin sharing the first 3 of our 10 self-love lips and how to achieve those.
+We begin sharing the first 3 of our 10 self-love tips and how to achieve those.
 If you want to battle negativity and self-hate, or just want to go to deeper with yourself, tune in to today’s thought-provoking podcast!

 Natural Living Family Podcast Episode Eight Highlights – Digital Detox, Earthing & Family Traditions: